Skip to main content

 • Follow any of the above links and find more Linux distributions in the side navigation panel

 Switch to the device tab on the main navigation in the app’s header.
 Hit the plus sign to start the onboarding of a new device.
 In the “Onboard device” modal, name your device and add a description (optional).
 It is important that you select the correct chip architecture for your device form the drop-down.
 Onboard 1 Light Proceeding will then create a CURL command for you to copy and run from your host device’s terminal.
-This will install an OTee device agent and the latest available OTee runtime version on your machine - your first virtual PLC is born!
+Follow the instructions in your terminal - you will be guided to install an OTee device agent and establish a secure connection between the edge and your OTee account!
 Onboard 2 Light